-Recently, a lot of media attention has been given to individuals with special needs—particularly teenagers with Down syndrome.
+Recently, a lot of media attention has been given to individuals with disabilities—particularly teenagers with Down syndrome.
 There have been viral videos of these individuals scoring touchdowns, being crowned homecoming king and queen, posing with movie stars, and even creating artwork for the royal family’s nursery.
 Elsewhere on the Internet, people with intellectual disabilities have been heralded over and over again as “adorable,” “innocent,” and “always happy.”

 Here’s why: Assigning a trait—any trait—to a group of people as a whole is denying each member of that group his or her individuality.
 So while you think that you’re just being extra-accepting by pointing out cute babies with special needs in the grocery store or going out of your way to make sure everyone knows how great you think individuals with disabilities are, you’re actually just creating a new set of subtly damaging stereotypes.
 This might be an unpopular opinion, but, interestingly enough, it’s actually one shared by many parents of children who have special needs.
 (And for an insightful read about what it’s like to grow up with an adult relative with a disability, see this article by Kate Conway.)

-I recently read Harriet Beecher Stowe’s 1852 abolitionist novel Uncle Tom’s Cabin, and the parallels between Stowe’s treatment of blacks and our society’s perception of individuals with special needs are striking.
+I recently read Harriet Beecher Stowe’s 1852 abolitionist novel Uncle Tom’s Cabin, and the parallels between Stowe’s treatment of blacks and our society’s perception of individuals with disabilities are striking.
 Obviously, Stowe’s intentions are good; after all, Uncle Tom’s Cabin was written as a rallying call—an attempt to garner support for emancipation.
 However, the language with which she refers to her characters can only be described as implicitly racist.
 Of black people as a whole, she writes: “If not a dominant and commanding race, they are, at least, an affectionate, magnanimous, and forgiving one.”
 These stereotypes are not inherently negative.
 But, as we now know, such generalizations are—in addition to being entirely unfounded—still harmful.
 While Stowe’s mindset is obviously far better than others of her time period, it is still incorrect.

 Just as early Americans saw blacks as an inferior race to be enslaved and exploited, people all over the world have—up until relatively recently—seen those with disabilities as a people group that should be hidden away from society for both their own alleged good and others’.